Chain-of-Thought Reasoning is a Policy Improvement Operator: Discussion

 We demonstrate that chain-of-thought reasoning can serve as a policy improvement operator and show a proof-of-concept demonstration that language models can teach themselves addition.
-In contrast to prior efforts in which self-improvement fizzles out after only a few steps, models trained with \name{} manage to stay on pace for over twenty steps.
-Nevertheless, there remain a large number of directions to continue to explore regarding self-learning with language models.
+In contrast to prior efforts in which self-improvement fails after only a few steps at most, models trained with \name{} manage to stay on pace for over twenty steps.
+Nevertheless, numerous avenues remain unexplored in the context of self-learning with language models.

 \textbf{Limitations.} While \name{} demonstrates the possibility of self-learning in addition with language models, it is far from showing that models can self-learn in general.
-A natural question is to ask whether \name{} or a similar process generalizes to more complex tasks, such as multiplication or perhaps even general mathematics or programming.
+A natural question is whether methods like \name{} can generalize to more complex tasks, such as multiplication or perhaps even general mathematics or programming.
 Secondly, models trained with \name{} do not improve forever.
 We speculate that a larger model, or a stronger consistency check, might allow for the models to continue improving beyond \longestlength{} digits.
+Finally, while \name{} is data efficient, it is highly compute inefficient, requiring a large amount of compute to generate the next iteration's training data.
+We leave the development of more efficient methods for \name{} to future work.

+\textbf{Safety.} While \name{} is merely a proof-of-concept demonstration of the possibility of self-learning in language models, this line of research brings both tremendous opportunities as well as potential risks.
+One risk is that self-learning may amplify preexisting biased or erroneous information in the model during the self-training loop.
+This is not a concern when considering purely objective domains such as addition, but may be an issue if self-learning is more broadly applied to other domains with less objectivity.
+Additionally, as models gain proficiency in autonomous learning, the boundaries of their capabilities may become less and less predictable, raising questions of how such models can be controlled and used in a safe manner.
+Alleviating these concerns is an important direction for future research.

 \textbf{Self-learning vs. Learning to Self-Learn.} While \name{} is a process by which models teach themselves new concepts, they arguably do not \emph{learn} to teach themselves new concepts.
 In our experiments, \name{} provides scaffolding around the model which, while never performing any aspect of addition, assists the language model in learning.
 For example, \name{} stops fine tuning once accuracy hits a certain threshold and this threshold was not chosen by the model itself.
 One can imagine using ideas from recent work, such as Toolformer, to give a language model access to tools or API commands that allow it to fine tune itself and add datapoints to the dataset.
 If successful, one could imagine a process analogous to \name{}, except that the process would consist solely of sampling from the model and executing the generated commands with no additional assistance.
 If so, one could imagine a model learning to teach itself a wide variety of concepts, including those in which it has to self-discover the learning process, as well as the new concepts itself.